edge-cloud/www.edge-cloud.net/_posts/2013-06-07-measuring-network-throughput.md

 The result is what we would expect from the theory and math in the previous section.
 It also shows nicely that the result is well below the 100 Mbit/s of the Internet links.

-Let&#8217;s try to increase the TCP Window size on the receiver and run the test again.
+Let's try to increase the TCP Window size on the receiver and run the test again.

-As Iperf is a user process it cannot actually increase the TCP Window size beyond what&#8217;s set in the Kernel.
+As Iperf is a user process it cannot actually increase the TCP Window size beyond what's set in the Kernel.
 We therefore have to make these changes directly in the Kernel.

-As a first step it&#8217;s advisable to have a look at the current TCP Window settings on the receiver and make note of them, so that they can be restored.
+As a first step it's advisable to have a look at the current TCP Window settings on the receiver and make note of them, so that they can be restored.

 The way the TCP Window works is that sender and receiver negotiate an optimal window size based on various factors.
 Therefore Linux has two values for the TCP Window.
 The _default_ value, which is the starting window size and the _max_ value, which is the upper bound of it: